Skip to main content

 • “Graphics are brilliant, music is great (only 10 tracks so far), and runs smoothly.”

 • “It also has performance issues.
-I have a pair of GTX 1070 GPUs, and within just one hour, this has lagged to the point of making me miss several notes in a row more times than Beat Saber ever has.”
+I have a pair of GTX 1070 GPUs, and within just one hour, this game lagged to the point of making me miss several notes in a row more times than Beat Saber ever has.”

 • stability